Course overview

 The application process will be through UCAS, and the standard University process, and an interview is required.

-Entry requirements are two Bs and one A at A level, equivalent to 128 points.
-Two of the A levels must be in biology, chemistry, physics or math.
-General Studies and Critical Thinking are not included, as per the GOC standards.
+You must have a minimum of 128 UCAS points, equivalent to an A and two Bs at A-level.
+Two of the A-levels must be from science subjects, such as maths, physics, biology, psychology, or chemistry, excluding general studies and critical thinking, as per the GOC standards.
 You must achieve at least a C in GCSE English and maths, or equivalent.

 For students with non-UK English qualifications, the Teesside University Standard for International English Language Testing System (IELTS) is acceptable with a minimum score of 7 including a minimum score of 6.5 in all sections.
 This entry meets GOC requirements.